jeffreytse/jekyll-jeffreytse-blog/_posts/2021-09-07-the-common-idiomatic-expressions-in-english.md

 - Sell like hot cakes
 - Sell yourself short
 - Shape up or ship out
+- Ship A with B
+- Ship to your doorstep
 - Shoot from the hip
 - Shot in the dark
+- Side hustle
 - Sit tight
 - Small fish in a big pond
 - Smooth sailing
 - Snitches get stitches
 - Snowed under
 - Sock away
+- Socliche
+- So to speak
 - Speak of the devil
 - Spill the beans
   - To leak a secret
+- Spin one's wheel
 - Spit into the wind
   - Wasting time on something futile
 - Strength in numbers